Speed of Sound to mph: A thorough look

 -

 Pressure: While the effect of pressure on the speed of sound is less significant than temperature, it does play a role.
 At constant temperature, an increase in pressure leads to a slight increase in the speed of sound.
-However, this effect is usually overshadowed by the temperature effect in atmospheric conditions.
+That said, this effect is usually overshadowed by the temperature effect in atmospheric conditions.

 -